lightly-ai/NvidiaTLTActiveLearning/README.md

 ### 2.1 Initial Sampling <a name=sampling>

-Let's select an initial batch of images which we want to annotate.
+Now, let's select an initial batch of images which for annotation and training.

 Lightly offers different sampling strategies, the most prominent ones being `CORESET` and `RANDOM` sampling. `RANDOM` sampling will preserve the underlying distribution of your dataset well while `CORESET` maximizes the heterogeneity of your dataset.
 While exploring our dataset in the [web-app](https://app.lightly.ai), we noticed many different clusters therefore we choose `CORESET` sampling to make sure that every cluster is represented in the training data.

-We use the `active_learning_query.py` script to make an initial selection:
+Use the `active_learning_query.py` script to make an initial selection:

 ```
 python active_learning_query.py \